hafsaaek/intro-to-java-course/exercises/software-design/README.md

 > 1. High-level modules should not depend on low-level modules.
 Instead, both should depend on abstractions.
 > 2. Abstractions should not depend on details.
 Details should depend on abstractions.

-Currently, our `DiceGame` class (high-level module) depends on `DicePlayer` (low-level module).
+Currently, our `DiceGame` class (high-level module) depends on `DicePlayer` (low-level module) due to names (setting & getting names) & rolling the dice (play method).
 This is a violation of the Dependency Inversion Principle, so we must replace this concrete dependency with an abstraction (interface or abstract class).

 1. Examine the `Game` and `Player` interfaces.
 2. Modify the `DiceGame` class to implement the `Game` interface and the `DicePlayer` class to implement the `Player` interface.